5 Things to Consider About Taxable Municipal Bonds

 A primer on taxable munis

-The main difference between a taxable municipal bond and a tax-exempt muni is that taxable munis pay interest income that's subject to federal and state income taxes, whereas tax-exempt munis pay interest income that's generally exempt from federal and state income taxes.
+The main difference between a taxable municipal bond and a tax-exempt muni is that taxable munis pay interest income that's subject to federal and state income taxes, whereas tax-exempt munis pay interest income that's generally exempt from federal and potentially state income taxes.
 They're often issued by the same issuer and therefore don't differ in credit quality.
 For example, issuers like the State of California, the New Jersey Turnpike Authority and the University of Michigan, just to name a few, all issue both taxable and tax-exempt munis.
 An issuer may choose to issue a bond as either a taxable or tax-exempt issue for a variety of reasons, such as the yield environment or to attract a different investor base to increase demand for their bonds.

 Investors in lower tax brackets may want to consider taxable munis vs. tax-exempt munis